mblstamps/stamps2018/README.md

 Schedule and information for STAMPS 2018 [#stamps2018](https://twitter.com/hashtag/stamps2018)

-See these [Before you arrive](beforeyouarrive.md) notes on what to install before the course.
+See these [before you arrive](beforeyouarrive.md) notes on what to install before the course.

 # Schedule STAMPS 2018
 * [29 July 2018](#20) <br>